-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'arraign'.
+These example sentences are selected automatically from various online news sources to reflect current usage of the word 'arraign.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

-Definition of arraign
+Legal Definition of arraign

 For a person to be formally arraigned, he or she must be called by name before a judge or magistrate.
 The judge or magistrate makes sure that the defendant is the person named in the complaint, indictment, or information, which is then read to formally notify the defendant of the charges.
 The defendant may then enter a plea of guilty, not guilty, or another plea allowed by law such as nolo contendere.
 In some cases, as when the defendant is not yet represented by a lawyer, the judge or magistrate may enter a plea of not guilty on the defendant's behalf.

-Origin and Etymology of arraign
+History and Etymology for arraign

 Anglo-French arrainer, from Old French araisnier to address, call to account, from a-, prefix stressing goal of an action + raisnier to speak